maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 Authors shouldn't resolve issues by killing off the antagonist for the protagonist.
 This can be suicide, freak accidents, random murders, or being moved somewhere far away.
 Convenient deaths, if needed, should be foreshadowed.

-#### The Manchurian Parallax of the Thetan Conspiracy Enigma, where backstory overwhelms story
+#### The Manchurian Parallax of the Thetan Conspiracy Enigma, where backstory overwhelms the story

 Plot twists should be simple enough so the surprise isn't overwhelmed by confusion.
 Reveal bits of information related to it earlier on so the reveal can go off those.